dedis/popstellar/be1-go/docs/README.md

 <p align="center"><i>Credits to the be1-go Spring 2021 team for the flowchart</i></p>

-The hubs themselves contain multiple `Channels` with the `Root` channel being the default one, representing the LAO itself.
-Another example of a channel would be one for an `Election`.
+The hubs themselves contain multiple `Channels` with the `Root` channel being the default one, where messages for creation of new LAOs may be published for instance.
+Another example of a channel would be one for an `Election` which would be a sub-channel within the LAO channel.

 At the moment, the backend **does not** persist any data on disk and maintains in-memory data structures for storing messages.
 This means all messages sent to